Medication Assisted Recovery

 Medication Assisted Recovery is an outpatient program for individuals requiring detoxification from substances with many of the benefits of inpatient detoxification but in a less-restrictive, cost-effective environment.

-Ambulatory Withdrawal Management is provided in our state licensed Ambulatory Detoxification with Extended on-site Monitoring Programs in Slidell, Chalmette, and Metarie.
+Ambulatory Withdrawal Management is provided in our state licensed Ambulatory Detoxification with Extended on-site Monitoring Programs in Slidell, Metairie and Baton Rouge.

-The medication assisted component is designed to provide clients with a safe medical detoxification regimen.
-The primary goal is mitigation of withdrawal symptoms and safe transition into a sustained recovery program.
+The medication-assisted component is designed to provide clients with a safe medical detoxification regimen.
+The primary goal is the mitigation of withdrawal symptoms and safe transition into a sustained recovery program.
 Medication is prescribed to meet the unique needs of each person including co-occurring disorders.

 The counseling component is designed to provide emotional support, as well as education on addiction and the development of skills necessary to live an addiction-free lifestyle.
 Each client participates in an individualized treatment plan that includes therapy, treatment planning, and medication management sessions.
 These sessions focus on interpersonal and familial issues as well as social and problem-solving skills development.